sourcehut-mirrors/chawan/doc/mailcap.md

   used instead of the original type.
 Such entries are only respected in `external.auto-mailcap`.

-  `x-type` has a higher priority than other entries, and applies even to text/plain and text/html documents (which are normally excluded from mailcap).
+  `x-type` applies even to text/plain and text/html documents (which are normally excluded from mailcap).
 However, `x-type` entries do not apply if the content type was forced (e.g. using the `-T` flag).

-  (Note: `x-type` is experimental.
-Future changes to its semantics are to be expected.)

 * `x-match` (from w3mmee) restricts an entry's URI to the specified regex.
   `x-nc-match` is the same, but it is case-insensitive.
 For example,